Fred Thiele: New York Assembly

 In 1995, Republican Governor George Pataki appointed Assemblyman John L. Behan as New York State Commissioner of Veterans' Affairs.
 Behan resigned from the New York Assembly, leaving a vacant seat in the 2nd District.
 Thiele ran for the seat and defeated Democratic nominee Leo Davis 69%–28% in the March 1995 special election.

 He won re-election to his first full term with 62% of the vote.
 Between 1998 and 2006, he never won re-election with less than 59% of the vote.
 In 2008, he defeated Democratic nominee Michael Pitcher 62%–38%.
 He won re-election for the first time as a member of the Independence Party, defeating Republican nominee Richard A. Blumenthal 59%–41%.

 Thiele announced on October 1, 2009, that he was joining the Independence Party, saying the Republicans no longer stood for "pocketbook issues" and was given permission to caucus with the Democratic supermajority along with the other Independence Party assemblyman, Timothy P. Gordon Thiele, the only Independent in the Assembly, supports an open primary in New York State and supported Bernie Sanders in the 2016 Democratic Primary.
 Before his switch, Thiele had been ranking minority member on the Assembly Education Committee and vice chairman of the Assembly Minority Joint Conference Committee.

 Thiele was a member of the Democratic Party during his time in college.
-In 2022, left the Independence Party after its lost its automatic ballot line and joined the Democratic Party.
+In 2022, he left the Independence Party after it lost its automatic ballot line and joined the Democratic Party.

-He currently sits on the House Committee on Education, House Committee on Election Law, House Committee on Environmental Conservation, House Committee on Oversight, House Committee on Transportation, and House Committee on Ways and Means.
+He currently sits on the House Committee on Local Governments as Chair, House Committee on Future of the Long Island Power Authority, House Committee on Rules, House Committee on Environmental Conservation, House Committee on Oversight, Analysis and Investigation, and House Committee on Transportation.

+In February 2024, Thiele announced that he would not seek re-election to the Assembly.
+He was succeeded in the 2024 election by Democrat T. John Schiavoni.